-Join VLT staff at the Hayden Preserve, our teaching property, to help chop, pull, and lop non-native, invasive plant species and/or remove trash and refuse that are wreaking havoc on our native riparian ecosystem!Help us with fire restoration at our teaching property, an area not open to public access.
-We'll provide the tools, you provide the enthusiasm!Meet VLT staff at 9 a.m. at 249 Canada Larga Rd.
-Ventura, CA 93001.
+In July, we need your help cleaning up trash at our Willoughby Preserve.
+Additionally, we will chop, pull, and lop non-native, invasive plant species that are wreaking havoc on our native riparian ecosystem!
+Our Willoughby Preserve has come a long way over the years, but it's up to us to keep it trash free and chalk full of native plants.River Restoration events are a part of VLT's ongoing efforts to bring the Ventura River back to its natural state and make it more welcoming to human and wildlife visitors alike.
+Please wear pants, long sleeves, closed-toe shoes, and don't forget sunscreen and water.
+We'll provide the tools, you provide the enthusiasm!Meet VHC staff at 9 a.m. next to the Main St. Bridge along the bike path near downtown Ventura (at Main St. & Peking Streets).
+We will gather next to the Land Trust's beautiful informational kiosk.
 Please wear pants, long sleeves, closed-toe shoes, and don't forget sunscreen and water!Please note: River cleanup volunteers must be at least 16 years old.
 Due to the nature of tools used and bio-hazardous materials occasionally found in the river estuary, we do not encourage young children to participate in these events.
 Please see our Events Page for more family-friendly outings!Want to contribute more than sweat-equity?
 The Ventura Land Trust now offers affordable River Restoration Sponsorship opportunities.
 Environmentally-minded individuals and businesses are invited to support our habitat restoration work by financially contributing to the costs of cleaning, clearing and restoring the land.
 There's no better way to put your money to work!

 Volunteering is a fun way to work alongside a great group of like-minded people, connect with your community and contribute to the preservation of open space all at the same time.
 Sign up today!

-Sign up for the shift that works best for you.
+Volunteers shifts vary in length.
+Please choose the shift that works best for you.

 Volunteers receive our heartfelt gratitude AND free entrance into the Festival!

 The Wild and Scenic Film Festival offers audiences the chance to enjoy a series of award-winning short films that celebrate the beauty and bounty of our natural world.
-This popular festival, which sells out every year, helps to connect the Land Trust’s work to similar environmental efforts around the globe.
-In addition to viewing films, attendees also enjoy live music, special guests, food, beer, wine and the chance to win high-end items in a raffle that includes original artwork, outdoor gear, dining-out certificates and much, much more.
+This popular festival, which sells out every year, helps to connect the Land Trust’s local work to similar environmental efforts around the globe.
+In addition to viewing films, attendees also enjoy live music, food, beer, wine and the chance to win high-end items in a raffle that includes original artwork, outdoor gear, dining-out certificates and much, much more.

 Doors Open at 5 PM, Films Begin at 8 PM, Fun Lasts All Night!